 Tobacco use remains the leading cause of preventable death and disease in the United States and in California.
-To address this enormous toll, the American Lung Association in California calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by California's elected officials:

-- Reduce smoking initiation rates by restricting flavored tobacco products, including menthol;
+- Restrict the sale of flavored tobacco products, including menthol;

-Many of our local communities are also making important strides toward a future free of tobacco-related disease.
-In 2017, communities such as Beverly Hills and Laguna Beach adopted strong policies to protect their citizens from unwanted secondhand smoke.
+Many other local communities are also making important strides toward a future free of tobacco-related disease.
+In 2018, communities such as Beverly Hills, Emeryville, Clayton, Ross, Citrus Heights, Half Moon Bay, and Rohnert Park all adopted strong policies to protect their citizens from harmful secondhand smoke in multi-unit housing.

 Recent statewide polling conducted by the Lung Association shows strong support (71%) for local policies to restrict the sale of flavored tobacco products in youth sensitive areas, and strong support (72%) for policies that prohibit exposure to secondhand smoke in areas frequented by the public.
 These polls clearly indicated the public is ready for action on these important issues.